KlotzAndrew/klotzandrew.github.io/content/blog/2020/quickly-debugging-postgres-problems.md

 description: ""
 ---

+# Uh-oh! something just happened

 One of these queries might quickly narrow down a problem with your Postgres database.
-This article will be looking through the lens of _uh-oh! something just happened_, and there is a really good chance the culprit has to do with either: queries, indexes, or disk space.
+With a little luck, the culprit has to do with either: queries, indexes, or disk space.
 Postgres exposes a lot of internal information in system tables like `pg_stat_activity` and `pg_stat_user_tables`, if you are not already familiar with them we will be looking at a few as we go:

  * Queries, `pg_stat_activity`
     * Long running queries?